Heavy Metals in Baby Food: What Parents Actually Need to Know

 The Rice Problem

-Rice is uniquely efficient at absorbing Inorganic Arsenic from soil and water compared to other grains.
+Rice absorbs roughly 10 times more inorganic arsenic from soil and water than other grains, making it uniquely problematic among infant foods.
 Because rice is traditionally grown in flooded fields, the water facilitates maximum metal transfer into the plant.

 Historically, pediatrician advice was to start infants on Rice Cereal.
 We now know this is the worst possible advice.
 Infant rice cereal, rice puffs, and teething rusks are concentrated sources of arsenic.
 Because infants are so small, their exposure per pound of body weight is dangerously high.